-The investment activity segment includes the Company investment activities to the unconsolidated subsidiaries, associates and financial assets at fair value, administrative activities of the Companies.
+The investment activity segment includes the Group investment activities to the unconsolidated subsidiaries, associates and financial assets at fair value, administrative activities of the Companies.
+Each investment activities are not considered as separate business segment.
 The main investment activities of the Company, which is presented to the management separately is disclosed below: